Commonwealth Corps: Proposal

-On 8 August, the Chief of the Imperial General Staff, General Alan Brooke proposed that the corps comprise one Australian, one British and one Canadian division, as well as two New Zealand brigades.
+On 8 August, the Chief of the Imperial General Staff (CIGS), Field Marshal Sir Alan Brooke, proposed that the corps comprise one Australian, one British and one Canadian division, as well as two New Zealand brigades.
 The corps was to be formed in the United States and train there for six months before deployment, and would have also been organised along the lines of a US corps and utilise American equipment.
 It is generally considered that the corps was to have included the already established British 3rd Infantry Division, and two Australian and Canadian divisions being re-raised for the purpose of the invasion: the Australian 10th Infantry Division, and the 6th Canadian Infantry Division.

 British leaders were proposing that the corps be led by Lieutenant General Sir Charles Keightley, a British officer.
 The Australian government disagreed with the appointment of an officer with no experience fighting the Japanese, and instead proposed Lieutenant General Sir Leslie Morshead for the command.
 The details of the corps' deployment were still being discussed when the war was ended by the atomic bombings of Hiroshima and Nagasaki, although it appears that the Commonwealth land forces would not have been used in the initial landings on Kyūshū under Operation Olympic.
 Instead they would most likely have been used during the landings on Honshu, near Tokyo, which were scheduled to begin on 1 March 1946 under Operation Coronet, and which would have also included a French Corps.
 Regardless, some sources state that MacArthur was proposing the further reduction of the Commonwealth land forces to an elite division.
 However, considering the likelihood of extremely high casualties in any such invasion, it must be considered likely that a much larger number of Commonwealth troops would have become involved following the landings.